awsdocs/amazon-route53-docs/doc_source/DNSLimitations.md

 **To increase Resolver quotas**

-1. Open the Service Quotas console at [https://console.aws.amazon.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.
+1. Open the Service Quotas console at [https://console.aws.amazon.com/servicequotas/home/services/route53resolver/quotas](https://console.aws.amazon.com/servicequotas/home/services/route53resolver/quotas)\.

 1. Go to the region where you want to increase the limit\.

-1. In the navigation pane of the console, choose **AWS services**\.
+1. Select the Route 53 Resolver **Quota name** you want to increase\.

-1. Search for Route 53 Resolver, and choose it to view the list of quotas\.
+1. Select **Request quota increase**, enter the quota value, and then select **Request**\.

 #### Quotas on Route 53 Resolver endpoints<a name="limits-api-entities-resolver-endpoints"></a>